 Let us first find the right material that would constitute the cavities of the Linear Accelerator (LINAC).
 Electrical conductivity is the most important parameter for the LINAC material.
 For a given geometry and frequency, this parameter determines the power loss of the LINAC’s walls and hence the LINAC’s efficiency.
 For this reason, it is always recommended to use OFE (Oxygen-Free Electronic) copper for room-temperature LINACs.
 The second important parameter in choosing the LINAC material is thermal conductivity.
-It determines the rate of transfer of heat into the cooling system for a given power dissipation in the LINAC’s walls.
+It determines the rate of transfer of heat into the cooling system for given power dissipation in the LINAC’s walls.
 Again, OFE copper is the material of choice.

 After selecting the right material, our LINAC manufacturing tour starts with the special machining used to cut the LINAC cavities.
 Most of the machines used are of the computed numerically controlled (CNC) type.
 Coolant and machining lubricants used in this operation should be water-based, not oil-based.
-Surface roughness of Ra = 8 − 10 μ″ (0.2 to 0.25 μm) can be obtained using polycrystalline diamond tool bits.
-For even more superior surface finish, Ra ≈ 2 − 4 μ″ (0.05 to 0.1 μm), single-crystal diamond is used as the cutting tool and sophisticated turning techniques are employed.
+The surface roughness of Ra = 8 − 10 μ″ (0.2 to 0.25 μm) can be obtained using polycrystalline diamond tool bits.
+For an even more superior surface finish, Ra ≈ 2 − 4 μ″ (0.05 to 0.1 μm), single-crystal diamond is used as the cutting tool and sophisticated turning techniques are employed.

 The LINAC is then put in a chamber where it will be pumped down to evacuate the sealed assembly to the desired vacuum level while it is kept at temperatures high enough to free up gases trapped on or in the inner surfaces of the LINAC.
-This process is commonly known as “bake-out” and Altair has multiple furnaces with advanced controllers dedicated for this out-gassing process.
+This process is commonly known as “bake-out” and Altair has multiple furnaces with advanced controllers dedicated to this out-gassing process.
 Before we can start supplying full RF power into our LINAC, we need to do two more steps.

-First, prepare the electron gun for emitting a steady flow of electrons; we call this step gun activation.
+First, prepare the electron gun for emitting a steady flow of electrons; we call this step, “gun activation”.
 Second, we need to condition the inner surfaces of the accelerator to be able to withstand high fields without arcing or breaking down.
 This conditioning step is done by increasing the RF power input to the LINAC slowly and gradually.
 Now, we can safely test the LINAC at the full operating power it is designed for.
-As an overall guide, I have mapped for you the flow of the LINAC manufacturing processes in Figure 1 .
+As an overall guide for manufacturing linear accelerators, I have mapped for you the flow of the LINAC manufacturing processes in Figure 1 .